 5. Carefully open the disinfected vial and transfer the cell suspension into a 15 ml centrifuge tube containing 8 ml of room-temperature culture medium, mixing gently.

-6. Centrifuge the mixture at 300 x g for 3 minutes to separate the cells and carefully discard the supernatant containing residual freezing medium.
+6. Centrifuge the mixture at 300 x g for 3 minutes to separate the cells and carefully discard the supeatant containing residual freezing medium.
 Optionally, skip centrifugation but remove any remaining freezing medium after 24 hours.

 7. Gently resuspend the cell pellet in 10 ml of fresh culture medium.
 For adherent cells, divide the suspension between two T25 culture flasks; for suspension cultures, transfer all the medium into one T25 flask to promote effective cell interaction and growth.